ilios/user-guide/dashboard/home.md

 ## Week at a Glance - Admin View

-The view shown below is that of an Ilios user who also perform non-learner functions.
+The view shown below is that of an Ilios user who also performs non-learner functions.
 That is why the Ilios flyout menu is available with all navigational options available to this user.
+Global Search is also available.

 <figure>
     <img src="../images/dashboard_home/week_at_a_glance.png" alt="week at a glance displayed">